AfzalivE/Android-app-generators/readme.md

 # Yeoman MVP RxJava : Yeoman MVP RxJava for Android
+This Yeoman generator is based on the work on Thomas Dalous's [YMCA Generator](https://github.com/otomatik/generator-ymca).
+All the code that is written by him is used in this project under his MIT license.

+## Changes from YMCA Generator
+I simplified the template after using it for a few months to minimize the changes required to create a new app from this, so you don't have to spend as much time deleting things before starting your app.
+It uses [JSONPlaceholder](https://jsonplaceholder.typicode.com) to download some data and show it in a list.
+I also added some base classes that I use very frequently (BaseActivity, BaseFragment), simplified BasePresenter a little.
+Added some helpful comments.

+## Intro

 YMCA is a [Yeoman](http://yeoman.io) generator to scaffold an Android application based on the [Google's sample ToDo list](https://github.com/googlesamples/android-architecture/tree/todo-mvp/) which illustrates the [MVP pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) and some clean architecture principles.

 You can use it to bootstrap an application project to save time for instance.
 It may also help if you consider diving into the ToDo sample and familiarize with the MVP pattern.